|OBTAIN YOUR LICENSE

 under permanent change of station orders (PCS) for a duration of 6 months or more, who produce documentation

 proving same, qualify for a resident fishing license.
 All others must obtain a tourist or non-resident

 Certain active duty military personnel are exempt from Pennsylvania’s fishing license requirement.
 To be eligible for the military waiver, an angler must:

 While in the act of fishing, the military personnel must carry proof of each of these requirements, such as a PA driver’s license, a military ID and valid military orders showing the place of assignment and leave status.

 Under the law, a qualifying soldier, sailor, airman or Marine does not receive a free Pennsylvania fishing license.
 Instead, eligible active duty military personnel can legally fish without a license under the limited circumstances outlined in the law.
-The Pennsylvania Fish & Boat Commission recommends that anyone taking advantage of this provision display a military ID while in the act of fishing in much the same way as one would display a conventional fishing license.
+They shall have on their person while fishing evidence of Commonwealth residency, proof of their assignment to a facility outside this Commonwealth and a copy of their orders assigning them to temporary leave..